Knowing Keyword Research is Great!

-The process of user intent is divided into the four steps:
+The process of user intent is divided into four steps:

-Viewing The Page: After clicking on the SERP result the user has an Intent to see the expected page they want to see.
+Viewing The Page: After clicking on the SERP result the user has the Intent to see the expected page they want to see.

 How to Create The User Intent SEO Strategy

 Now, you know that behind every search there is an intention.
-Now that we understand the user intention, let’s begin to work on creating the best SEO Strategy to achieve the desired results.
+Now that we understand the user’s intention, let’s hire professional SEO services to achieve the desired results.

 You Need To Write Content Keeping User Intent In Mind